 There is no specific treatment for Chickenpox as most children will recover spontaneously.
 The mainstay of managing the infection includes pain medications, antihistamines and soothing skin lotions such as calamine.
 In severe infections, antiviral drugs can be used to modify the illness.
 It is important if you are working closely with children or in health care to check whether you have already had Chickenpox, as there is vaccination is available to protect you.

-As the disease is very infectious, if you are vulnerable to severe infection or have never had Chickenpox, then the Chickenpox vaccination (also know as the varicella vaccine) should be considered.
+As the disease is very infectious, if you are vulnerable to severe infection or have never had Chickenpox, then the Chickenpox vaccine (also know as the varicella vaccine) should be considered.

 The vaccine is live containing a weakened virus.
 Two doses of the vaccine provide 98% protection in children and 75% protection in adults against Chickenpox infection.
 In both groups, if breakthrough infection does occur, it is much milder and of a shorter duration than in those who have never been vaccinated.